ExperimentGrind

 Default Calculation: Automatically set to a preferred container based on the result of PreferredContainer function.
 PreferredContainer function returns the smallest model of ECL standardized container which is compatible with model and can hold the provided volume.

-Pattern Description: An object of type or subtype Model[Container] or Object[Container] or a prepared sample or Null.
+Pattern Description: An object of type or subtype Model[Container, Vessel] or Object[Container, Vessel] or a prepared sample.

 SamplesOutStorageCondition

 The non-default conditions under which any new samples generated by this experiment should be stored after the protocol is completed.
-If left unset, the new samples will be stored according to their Models' DefaultStorageCondition.
+If left unset, the new samples will be stored according to their StorageCondition or their Models' DefaultStorageCondition.

 Sample Prep Options